 Things About Portuguese Traditional Dance You Need To Know

 Culturally speaking, Portugal is known for a number of vibrant traditional dances.
-A few them included are: Vira, Chula, Corridinho, Malhao etc. Now, have you ever wondered what these Portugal traditional dance forms actually entail?
-If your answer to this question is ‘no’, then you need not worry, because through this article we at ‘DanceAsk’ intend to provide you with must know facts about ‘Portuguese Traditional Dance‘ Forms.
+A few of them are: Vira, Chula, Corridinho, Malhao etc. Now, have you ever wondered what these Portuguese traditional dance forms actually entail?
+If your answer to this question is ‘no’, then you need not worry, because through this article we at ‘DanceAsk’ intend to provide you with must know facts about ‘Portuguese Traditional Dance‘ Forms also called Ranchos Folclóricos.

 a.
-Portuguese Traditional Dance forms, and the music used:
+Portuguese Traditional Dance forms, and the music:

 ‘Rhythmic music’ is mainly used in most traditional dance forms in Portugal.
 Furthermore, it is folk music that is made use in Portuguese dance styles.
 In addition, apart from vocals (singing), clapping of hands also forms an integral part.
 The musical instruments accompanying most traditional Portugal dance forms include: the Portuguese guitar, mandolin, bagpipes, accordion, violin, and traditional guitar.

 b.
-Portuguese Traditional Dance forms, and the costumes used:
+Portuguese Traditional Dance dress and costumes used:

 ‘Colourful’ is a word that best describes the costumes used in most traditional dance forms in Portugal.
 In addition, the male costume differs completely from those worn by females.
 They are as follows:

-- Males: The attire worn includes a black pant, a white shirt, a red cloth tied around the waist, a hat, and a pair of shoes.
+- Gents: The attire worn includes a black pant, a white shirt, a broad red cloth tied around the waist, a hat, and a pair of shoes.

-- Females: The costume includes an overcoat, a colourful skirt, a pair of stockings and shoes.
+- Ladies: The costume includes an overcoat, a colourful skirt, pair of stockings and shoes.
+The colourful head scarf or bandana adorned by women looks beautiful and gives the overall costume a pronounced traditional touch.

 c.
 Portuguese Traditional Dance forms, the steps used: